Hesprs/JSON-Canvas-Viewer/README.md

     - Group nodes with custom colors
 - Edge connections between nodes with labels
 - Minimap for easy navigation
-- Responsive design and mobile adaption (unable to zoom using two fingers on mobile devices since it's always intercepted by browser default zooming)
+- Responsive design with mobile and touchpad adaption
-- 🔥**Much more performant** than rendering canvas in Obsidian!
+- 🔥**More performant** than rendering canvas in Obsidian!

 ## 🔦 Usage

 1. Start a localhost at any port from the root directory (you can use tools like Live Server)
 2. Visit your host through URL with parameter (optional), or you can embed it in an `iframe` in your own project and access it through file path of the `index.html` + parameter (optional)
-    - The parameter is the relative path pointing to the `.canvas` file, so the URL should be like `http://localhost:5500/?path=example/introduction.canvas` or the `src` of your `iframe` should be like `/path/to/modules/Obsidian-Canvas-Web-Renderer-X/index.html?path=/path/to/canvas/your.canvas`, you should put all the related files in the same directory as the `.canvas` file.
+    - The parameter is the relative path pointing to the `.canvas` file, so the URL should be like `http://localhost:5500/?path=example/introduction.canvas` or the `src` of your `iframe` should be like `/path/to/Obsidian-Canvas-Web-Renderer-X/index.html?path=/path/to/your.canvas`, you should put all the related files in the same directory as the `.canvas` file.
     - If there's no parameter, the application will open the example canvas (`introduction.canvas`).
     - Or you can simply put your `.canvas` file with related files in the `example` directory and name it as `introduction.canvas`.
 3. Click on a node to select and interact with it
 4. Navigate the canvas using:
-    - Drag to pan
+    - Drag / two fingers moving on the touchpad to pan
-    - Scroll to zoom
+    - Scroll / two fingers pinching on the touchpad or screen to zoom
 5. Use the control panel to:
     - Zoom in/out
     - Reset view